cfv1984/Pomo/README.md

     p.appendChild(
     document.createTextNode(
     Pomo.getText("String to translate, with %s markers", {
-        variables: ["printf-ish"], //only needed if you pass markers
+        variables: ["tipo printf"], //only needed if you pass markers
         context: 'optional context',
         /* if there is a context, a search is made for the translation mapping to it               */